-Election 2020: 58 days from election - political casualties pile up after Iain Lees-Galloway scandal
+Election 2020: Winston Peters, David Seymour, Jacinda Ardern and Judith Collins in heat of spotlight

 It's shaping up to be a tit-for-tat election campaign, with the departure hot on the heels of National MP Andrew Falloon's resignation after it emerged he sent porn to a young woman.

-Meanwhile, heated scenes erupted in the House between two minor party heads as NZ First's Winston Peters alleged Act leader David Seymour's former partner was the source of the leak of his superannuation details.
+Meanwhile, heated scenes erupted in the House between two minor party heads as Peters alleged Seymour's former partner was the source of the leak of his superannuation details.

 It came after a story about Peters sending two friends on a taxpayer-funded trip to Antarctica - which Seymour said was the motivation for his claim in the House.